-- Google Assistant's best friend: Nest x Yale Smart Lock
+Google Nest x Yale Smart Lock

 August's third-generation smart lock is a real treat.
-It unlocks automatically with your phone and has a deadbolt thumb turn on the front so you can still use it manually from inside.
+It unlocks automatically with your phone and has a deadbolt thumb turn on the front, so you can still use it manually from inside.
 Just keep in mind you'll also need to pick up the August Connect bridge for Assistant commands to work!

 Schlage has been making security products since 1920, so you know you can trust its take on a smart lock.
 It's available in two distinct styles — Camelot and Century — and even comes with an optional door handle that pairs perfectly with it.
 Just make sure you get the Wi-Fi Adapter for Assistant functionality!

 The Igloohome lock has one of the most striking designs on this list.
 Available in a sleek minimalistic black finish, this lock works off of Bluetooth, has multiple entry modes, and is easy to install.
-Plus, being able to control it using the Google Assistant is a trick that never gets old.
+Plus, being able to control it using Google Assistant is a trick that never gets old.

-The Igloohome Deadbolt 2S operates strictly off of Bluetooth, meaning you won't be able to control it when you're away from the house, but you can still control it with Google Assistant when you're nearby.
-While this sounds like a negative at first, Igloohome stuck with Bluetooth to reduce the risk of Wi-Fi hacking or disruption.
+The Igloohome Deadbolt 2S operates strictly off Bluetooth, meaning you won't be able to control it when you're away from the house, but you can still control it with Google Assistant when you're nearby.
+While this sounds negative at first, Igloohome stuck with Bluetooth to reduce the risk of Wi-Fi hacking or disruption.
 Of course, you can still grant access to friends or Airbnb guests with PIN codes or Bluetooth keys.

 Using a bridge with your smart lock